kadambinipanda/tcj-landing-page/README.md

 # tcj-landing-page
-This is the landing page for a upcoming ed-tech venture.
+This is the landing page for a upcoming Ed-tech venture.